omahs/concrete/README.md

   note={\url{https://github.com/zama-ai/concrete}},
 }
 ```
+### 🟨 Contributing

+There are two ways to contribute to Concrete.
+You can:
+- O[pen issues](https://github.com/zama-ai/concrete/issues/new/choose) to report bugs and typos, or to suggest new ideas
+- Request to become an official contributor by emailing hello@zama.ai. (becoming an approved contributor involves signing our Contributor License Agreement (CLA))

+Only approved contributors can send pull requests (PRs), so get in touch before you do!
+<br></br>

 ### 🟨 License
 This software is distributed under the **BSD-3-Clause-Clear** license.
 If you have any questions, please contact us at hello@zama.ai.